ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: ReloPush: Nonprehensile Multi-object Rearrangement

 \subsection{Prerelocation: Change of Starting Pushing Pose}

-Due to the constraints of our problem domain (nonholonomic robot kinematics, push stability, workspace boundary), it is likely that an edge between two vertices cannot be formed.
-Often, the reason for that is that a Dubins curve violates the workspace boundary because of the limited turning radius $\rho$ imposed by the push stability constraint (see~\figref{fig:example}).
+Often, an edge between two vertices cannot be formed because the Dubins curve connecting them violates the workspace boundary.
+This is especially common due to the limited turning radius $\rho$ imposed by the push stability constraint (see~\figref{fig:example}).
 Our insight is that a small change in the starting pushing pose might allow for an optimal, collision-free rearrangement that lies entirely within the workspace boundary.
-To this end, we leverage prior work on the classification of Dubins curves~\citep{shkel2001classification}.
-If the start and goal poses are ``too close'', then their Dubins curve will tend to require a sequence of turns that violate the workspace boundary.
-This idea of closeness can be formalized through a distance threshold $d_{th} = \lvert \sin\alpha \rvert + \lvert \sin\beta \rvert + \sqrt{4-(\cos\alpha + \cos\beta)^2},$ where $\alpha$ and $\beta$ represent the start and goal orientations subtracted by $tan^{-1} (y_{goal}-y_{start}/x_{goal}-x_{start}$)~\citep{shkel2001classification,lim2023circling}.

-If the euclidean distance $d$ between the start and goal poses normalized by $\rho$ is larger than $d_{th}$, the Dubins curve is a \textit{Long} path that does not possess an excessive turning arc in its path. \figref{fig:example} shows two paths starting from different poses and leading to the same goal pose via a \textit{Long} and a \textit{Short} path.
+To this end, we leverage prior work on the classification of Dubins curves~\citep{shkel2001classification,lim2023circling}.
+Intuitively, because of the robot's kinematic constraints, if the start and goal poses are ``too close'', the Dubins curve connecting them will tend to require a sequence of wide turns that violate the workspace boundary.
+In particular, if the Euclidean distance $d$ between the start and goal poses, normalized by the turning radius $\rho$, is smaller than a threshold $d_{th}$, the Dubins curve connecting them is a \textit{Short} path that will likely include an excessive turning arc.
+If $d>d_{th}$, the corresponding Dubins curve is a \emph{Long} path that will likely not require excessive wide turning.
+This threshold can be found to be $d_{th} = \lvert \sin\alpha \rvert + \lvert \sin\beta \rvert + \sqrt{4-(\cos\alpha + \cos\beta)^2}$, where $\alpha$ and $\beta$ represent the start and goal orientations with respect to the line connecting them and transformed to be horizontal~\citep{shkel2001classification,lim2023circling}. \figref{fig:example} shows two paths starting from different poses and leading to the same goal pose via a \textit{Long} and a \textit{Short} path.
 By moving the object's starting pose slightly towards the bottom, a \textit{Long} Dubins curve leading to the goal pose can be found to be within bounds.

-For instances where an object rearrangement path is found to be out-of-bounds and meet the condition of a \textit{Short} path (with exccessive turning, i.e., $d<d_{th}$), we attempt to find another start pose $p_s'$ such that can be connected to $p_g$ via a collision-free \textit{Long} Dubins curve and that is reachable by the robot from $p_s$.